 Sandy Island Snorkeling

 Off the west coast of Anguilla and southeast of Prickly Pear Cays, the snorkeling at Sandy Island is renowned for clear waters.
 This very small desert island is barely above sea level and changes dramatically with the shifting sands from each storm.
-There is a small snack shack known for rum punches and numerous picnic tables.
-Just offshore, there are scatter coral heads in turquoise blue water.
+Matter of fact, the island was completely wiped clear by Hurricane Irma in September 2017.

 To reach the snorkeling on Anguilla, you will need to fly into St Maarten and then take a small connecting plane to Anguilla via Anguilla Air Services.
 If small plane bother you, there is a regular ferry between the islands from Marigot ferry port on St Maarten to Blowing Point Ferry Terminal on Anguilla.
 In either case, a passport is required on arrival into the island even by ferry, and there is a $20 USD departure tax per person.